Evolving

 We are currently setting up our customized Raman microspectrometer and our chemical and microbiological (BSL 1) wet lab - both spaces are located in the Morton K. Blaustein Department of Earth and Planetary Sciences.
 Raman spectroscopy allows the non-destructive, holistic chemical characterization of complex materials by probing diagnostic interactions between light and molecular or crystal lattice vibrations.
 Raman spectroscopy is very time-efficient and facilitates the explorative analysis of samples with unknown composition, such as insoluble organic matter preserved in fossils.
 Large and integrative data sets can be built in a relatively short amount of time for both biological, geological, paleontological, and meteoritic samples.
 The resulting spectra are particularly suitable for statistical analyses aiding in the search for biosignatures.

 After 10 years of exploring different spectrometer types and specifications, I have chosen a Horiba Jobin-Yvon base model which has been tailored to meet our specific analytical needs as cross-disciplinary scientists who work with inherently complex biocomposite materials: our instrument will have three different lasers installed, covering the ultraviolet, visible green, and near-infrared portions of the electromagnetic spectrum!
-All three lasers can be used in environmental microscopy- or AFM-mode (= atomic force microscopy; for subcellular/nanometer resolution in 2-D, 3-D, or 4-D spatial compound maps).
+All three lasers can be used in environmental microscopy- or AFM-mode (= atomic force microscopy; for subcellular/micrometer resolution in 2-D, 3-D, or 4-D spatial compound maps).
 Spatially and temporally resolved compound maps can be collected (label-free!) by taking advantage of the confocal capabilities of our instrument.
 A hydrothermal diamond anvil cell can be fitted into the microscope framework and allows us to perform experimental pressure-, temperature-, and fluid-based alteration of samples, observable in situ.
-To capture potentially informative heterogeneities in near-graphitic (high-pressure/high-temperature matured) biomolecule fossilization products, we will use TERS (= tip-enhanced Raman spectroscopy).
+To capture potentially informative heterogeneities in near-graphitic (high-pressure/high-temperature matured) biomolecule fossilization products, we will use SERS (= surface-enhanced Raman spectroscopy) and TERS (= tip-enhanced Raman spectroscopy) for single-molecule characterization employing combined Plasmonic and Raman effects.
 The various analytical capabilities in our spectroscopy lab represent the current State-of-the-Art!

 Curious?
 Visitors (bringing interesting samples) are always welcome - we anticipate to be fully operational by spring 2025!
 Until our spectrometer is set-up and calibrated, my group will be working with the cryo-Raman set-up managed by our wonderful colleagues (PI Natalia Drichko) next door in Physics & Astronomy.